culturagovbr/base-wordpress/src/wp-content/plugins/anti-spam/readme.txt

 == Changelog ==

+= 4.0 - 2015-10-11 =
+* dropped jQuery dependency (huge thanks to [Guti](http://www.javiergutierrezchamorro.com/ "Javier Gutiérrez Chamorro") for rewriting javascript code from scratch.
+Força Barça! )
+* fixed issue with empty blocked spam counter (showing zero instead of nothing)

 = 3.5 - 2015-01-17 =
 * removed function_exists check because each function has unique prefix
 * removed add_option()
+* added autocomplete="off" for inputs (thanks to Feriman)

 = 3.4 - 2014-12-20 =
 * added the ability to hide or show info block in the "Screen Options" section